orange-cloudfoundry/cf-ops-automation/Readme.md

   1. ensures `run-tests-for-hotfix-branch` is successful
   1. triggers `ship-hotfix` to publish the release on github

+## Bootstrapping a COA env

+### How to use it

+In order to quickly create an environment in which you can use the COA engine, you can use the "bootstrap_coa_env.rb" script.
+By running `ruby scripts/bootstrap_coa_env.rb /path/to/prereqs1.yml /path/to/prereqs2.yml ... /path/to/prereqsn.yml` where the prereqs YAML are files containing configuration information for the bootstrapping, pipelines will be created from the reference dataset data.

+### Prerequisites

+The prerequisites YAML files are expected to contain some information that will help the script to build the environment.
+You can write it all in a single file or in multiple files.
+An example file can be found at [/lib/coa_env_bootstrapper/prereqs.example.yml](/lib/coa_env_bootstrapper/prereqs.example.yml).

+It can contain up to 8 main keys:

+* inactive_steps, _optional_: pass a list of steps that will be deactivated in case you wouldn't need them to run, for instance in case you have some resources already installed.
+You can deactivate:
+    * deploy_transient_infra: you can deactivate this step if you already have an infrastructure with BOSH and Concourse
+    * upload_stemcell: you can deactivate this step if you don't want a new stemcell to be uploaded to the BOSH Director
+    * upload_cloud_config: you can deactivate this step if you don't want to overwrite the cloud config of the BOSH Director
+    * install_git_server: you can deactivate this step if you have the git-server deployment already deployed on the BOSH Director
+* bucc, _optional_: you have to pass this key unless you deactivate the deploy_transient_infra step:
+    * bin_path: the path to your installation of the bucc project.
+The project can be found at [https://github.com/starkandwayne/bucc](https://github.com/starkandwayne/bucc)
+    * cpi: the cpi you want to use for the deployment.
+The list of existing CPIs can be found on the bucc GitHub project
+    * cpi_specific_options: options you want to pass to the bucc CLI for the bucc deployment
+* stemcell, _optional_: the stemcell that will be uploaded to the BOSH director and that will be sued to deploy the git server.
+You can find the stemcell for your usecase on [https://bosh.io/stemcells/](https://bosh.io/stemcells/)
+    * name
+    * version
+    * uri
+    * sha
+* git_server_manifest, _mandatory_:  a BOSH manifest to deploy the git-server deployment.
+The example one can be used to be deployed with VirtualBox, in any other case, you will want to adapt it for your IaaS.
+* cloud_config, _optional_: you have to pass this key unless you deactivate the "upload_cloud_config" step.
+This will be used by the BOSH CLI to upload a cloud-config to the BOSH Director
+* pipeline_credentials, _mandatory_: this passes a list of credentials that will by used by fly to upload the pipelines to Concourse.
+* concourse, _optional_: you have to pass this object if you deactivated the deploy_transient_infra step or if you want to overwrite the BUCC Concourse and want to use another one.
+The options are self-explanatory.
+    * target
+    * url
+    * username
+    * password
+* bosh, _optional_: you have to pass this key if you deactivate the deploy_transient_infra step or if you want to overwrite BUCC's BOSH and want to use another one.
+The options are self-explanatory.
+    * bosh_environment
+    * bosh_client
+    * bosh_client_secret
+    * bosh_ca_cert

+### Connecting to Concourse

+Once the script is done running, it displays information about how to connect to the Concourse it has installed.
+If you wish to display those information, you can run `bucc info`.

+### Known issues

+#### VMs access issues

+If you're using VirtualBox as a IaaS on OS X, you may have trouble connectiong to the VMs installed by BUCC's BOSH.
+For instance, when the script is trying to push the config repository to the Git server it had installed.
+In this case, run the `bucc routes` command to create the proper routes and enable communication to the VMs.

+#### Stemcell loading creates a timeout

+Some stemcells are very large and here we're downloading it manually which can take a lot of time if the script is downloading it from the internet.
+This can lead to some timeouts.
+To prevent this, you can manually upload the stemcell to the BOSH Director and desctivate the *upload_stemcell* step.

+#### Some Concourse resource won't load

+If you're observing a Concourse error saying
+`pq: insert or update on table "worker_resource_config_check_sessions" violates foreign key constraint "worker_resource_config_check__resource_config_check_sessio_fkey"`, it should resolve itself in a matter of seconds.

+There is another error where GitHub resources as well as Docker images won't load.
+In this case, it was sufficient to restart the VirtualBox image.

 # FAQ

 ## How to initialize a new bosh deployment template ?